perslab/timshel-2020/README.md

    CELLECT-MAGMA using scripts in `src/CELLECT-MAGMA`
 5. Generate figures and tables using scripts in `src/publication`

-* Since publication, we have implemented CELLEX-PY available [here](https://github.com/perslab/CELLEX).
+\*Since publication, we have implemented CELLEX-PY available [here](https://github.com/perslab/CELLEX).
 We recommend using CELLEX-PY as it is easier to use for new users.

-Code to reproduce cell-type co-expression network analysis can be found here: https://github.com/perslab/19-BMI-brain-wgcna
+Code to reproduce cell-type co-expression networks can be found here: https://github.com/perslab/19-BMI-brain-wgcna